 We often use a wall anchor system to stabilize bowing buckling walls.
-Once a series of these wall anchors has been installed, the system can be gradually tightened to return damaged walls to their original straight, plumb orientation a little bit at a time.
+Once a series of these wall anchors have been installed, the system can be gradually tightened to return damaged walls to their original straight, plumb orientation a little bit at a time.

 In some cases, homeowners may want bowing and/or tilting walls to be straightened right away as opposed to gradually, so that all or part of the basement can be finished -- or perhaps they may want to completely correct foundation wall problems so that the house can be put on the market.